RichardWatkins1/CV/README.md

 ## <a name="SelfStudy">Self Study</a>

-- The Complete Node.js Developer Course (2nd Edition)
+- The Complete Node.js Developer Course (2nd Edition).
-- Practical Object-Oriented Design in Ruby by Sandi Metz
+- Practical Object-Oriented Design in Ruby by Sandi Metz.
 - The Well-Grounded Rubyist, Second Edition.

 ## <a name="Experience">Experience</a>